 Christmas Trivia and The Reason For The Season

-(PCM) The word Christmas originated as a compound word, meaning “Christ’s Mass”.
+The word Christmas originated as a compound word, meaning “Christ’s Mass”.
 It is derived from the Middle English Christemasse and Old English Cristes mæsse, a phrase first recorded in 1038.
-“Cristes” is from Greek Christos and “mæsse” is from Latin missa (the holy mass).
+“Cristes” is from Greek Christos, and “mæsse” is from Latin missa (the holy mass).
 While it marks the celebration of the birth of Jesus, experts are slightly fuzzy about His actual birth date.

 The Nativity of Jesus

 When the child was born, a bright star shone over Bethlehem, scaring the shepherds.
-When they tried to run, an angel appeared and told them to not fear and that a savior had been born.
+When they tried to run, an angel appeared and told them not to fear and that a savior had been born.

 Three kings in the east – Caspar, King of Tarsus; Melchoir, leader of Arabia; and Balthazar, King from Ethiopia – knew the star as a sign and traveled many days and many miles to reach the small stable room in Bethlehem.
 When the three kings reached Bethlehem, they bowed to the child and presented him with gifts: gold, frankincense (used in perfumery and aromatherapy), and myrrh (highly valued in ancient times).